Asus ProArt P16 vs. Razer Blade 16, Asus ROG Zephyrus G16 comparison

 • ProArt P16 with the Ryzen AI 9 370 + RTX 5070 + 32 GB RAM + 2 TB – $2500 in the US and 3000 EUR in the EU.

-So the Zephyrus G16 is the more affordable option in the US, while the Blade 16 is the more affordable model over here in Europe.
+So the ProArt P16 and the Zephyrus G16 are the more affordable option in the US, while the Blade 16 is the more affordable model over here in Europe.
 But that can change over time, especially on the Asus laptops that tend to get discounted quite seriously several months post launch.

 I’d also add that the Blade 16 is not as widely available around the world as the Asus models.

-On top of that, worth considering that you can find the exact Zephyrus and ProArt chassis with 2024 specs as well, with either Intel/AMD + RTX 4000 hardware on the Zephyrus, and AMD + RTX 4000 hardware on the ProArt.
+On top of that, worth considering that you can find the Zephyrus and ProArt variants with 2024 specs as well, with either Intel/AMD + RTX 4000 hardware on the Zephyrus, and AMD + RTX 4000 hardware on the ProArt.
 If you don’t need the extras provided by RTX 5000 hardware, such as DLSS 4.0 support for games, you’ll get better value for your money with one of those discounted 2024-gen configurations.
-This variant of the Blade 16, on the other hand, is a new chassis for 2025, and the 2024 model is different in many ways.
+On the other hand, this variant of the Blade 16 is a new chassis for 2025, and the 2024 model is different in many ways.

 Follow these links for updated prices and availability at the time you’re reading the article: